gnugal314/aws-clf-c02-study-guide/aws-clf-c02-study-guide/templates/scenario_analysis.md

 ### Service

-Shared Controls
+Shared Responsibility Model

 ### Trigger Words

 * shared controls
 * compliance
-* shared responsibility
+* responsibility

 ### Why This Is Correct

-Both AWS and customer participate in:

-* patch management
-* configuration management
-* awareness training
+Certain controls require participation from both AWS and customers.

 ---

 # Question 10

-## Question
+## Original Question

-A startup company wants to minimize the cost of running Amazon EC2.
+A small startup company wants to deploy a new web application in the cloud.
+The company's IT team is familiar with AWS and has decided to use Amazon EC2 for the deployment.
+The budget is limited and they want to minimize the cost of running the application.
+Which of the following options should the company choose to minimize the cost of running the application on Amazon EC2?

+### Correct Answer

+**Spot Instances**

 ### Business Problem